firebird631/siis/README.md

 with more possibilities than exchanges allows using terminal version or Web trader.

 It is developed in Python3, using TA-lib, numpy and twisted/autobahn.
-Uses a PostgreSQL database.
-Can support MySQL (not officially tested).
+Persistence uses a PostgreSQL database but can support MySQL (not officially tested).

-It is co-developed with my secondary project in C++.
+It is co-realized with my secondary project in C++.
 This Python version can manage the C++ optimized strategies for backtesting and training.

 **SiiS** is able to itself optimize a strategy during its live or even during a backtest.